fbpx

 Poetry Out Loud is a national arts education program that encourages the study of great poetry by offering free educational materials and a dynamic recitation competition for high school students across the country.

-This program helps students master public speaking skills, build self-confidence, and learn about literary history and contemporary life.
-Poetry Out Loud is a partnership of the National Endowment for the Arts, Poetry Foundation, and the state and jurisdictional arts agencies.
+This program helps students master public speaking skills, build self-confidence, and learn about literary history.
+Poetry Out Loud is a partnership of the National Endowment for the Arts and the state and jurisdictional arts agencies.

 How to get involved in Poetry Out Loud